NCATSTranslator/translator_extensions/README.md

 - **version:** States the TRAPI standard version, as a SemVer formatted number (e.g. '1.1', '1.2', '1.3'), indicating that the Translator Resource is compliant with / built to this version.
 - **asyncquery:** Boolean. true if this service has TRAPI-compliant asyncquery endpoints.
 Otherwise, false.
 - **operations:** List of implemented operations.
 Use the IDs of the operations in this [standard](http://standards.ncats.io/operation.json).
 - **batch_size_limit:** Maximum number of CURIEs allowed in _any_ 'ids', 'categories', or 'predicates' list. -1 indicates no limit.
-See ImplementationRules.md in the TRAPI standard github repo for details.
+See ImplementationRules.md in the TRAPI standard Github repository for details.
 - **rate_limit**: Maximum number of requests allowed per _minute_ from each client. -1 indicates no limit.
-- **test_data_location:** URL that resolves to [SRI-Testing-harness](https://github.com/TranslatorSRI/SRI_testing) -compliant test data, in a public internet location (e.g. in the API implementation source code repository).
-Note that the several alternate formats of **test_data_location** property value specification is now support: (legacy) simply single REST URL string; a JSON array of such URL's; a JSON object with one or more JSON dictionary tags chosen from "default" and/or a valid x-maturity drawn from "production", "staging", "testing" or "development" where the dictionary values may be simple URL strings or JSON array (as above).
-Note: the use of "default" indicates that the given test data may be used for any and all endpoints of `x-maturity` environments, specified in the Translator SmartAPI Registry entry's "servers" block, which are not otherwise explicitly specified here in the **test_data_location** JSON object.
+- **test_data_location:** URL that resolves to [SRI-Testing-harness](https://github.com/TranslatorSRI/SRI_testing)-compliant test data, in a public internet location (e.g. in the API implementation source code repository).

+Note that for **test_data_location**, several formats are now supported:

+- string (a single URL; original format)
+- array of such URL strings
+- object with one or more key-value pairs.
+Key options are "default", "production", "staging", "testing", "development" (the last 4 correspond to the x-maturity level of different servers, defined by [Architecture/ITRB](https://github.com/NCATSTranslator/TranslatorArchitecture/blob/master/SmartAPIRegistration.md#environments)).
+The "default" test data may be used to test servers of any `x-maturity` level not explicitly specified elsewhere.
+The value of such key-value pairs may also be either a string or array (defined above).

+Specified URL strings must point to publicly visible REST internet files containing the expected KP test data or ARA test configuration (as described in the [SRI Testing harness documentation](https://github.com/TranslatorSRI/SRI_testing/blob/main/tests/onehop/README.md)).

 #### Examples